brandonfryer/portfolio/README.md

 Plans for the app are as follows:

-The HOME page will be a working chronological blog containing posts and links to my project.
+The HOME page will be a working chronological blog containing posts and links to my projects.

 In the PORTFOLIO section, you will be able to navigate these projects more freely.